hubotio/hubot/docs/index.md

     % yo --no-insight hubot

 (--no-insight runs the `yo` CLI with the [insight](https://github.com/yeoman/insight) analytics tools disabled.
-As of Match 2018 these tools were broken in some fashion and made it impossible to run `yo` at all)
+As of March 2018 these tools were broken in some fashion and made it impossible to run `yo` at all)

 At this point, you'll be asked a few questions about who is creating the bot,